tegonal/gt/README.md

 For instance, on alpine you need to `apk add bash git gnupg perl coreutils` to make `gt update` work (could be that executing other gt commands require more dependencies).

-## 3. Can I rename pulled files?
+## 3. Can I rename already pulled files?

+Yes, however different things to consider.
+In order that [`gt re-pull`](#re-pull) and [`gt update`](#update) still work you need to make a few adjustments.

-If the rename is static, then simply rename the file after you have pulled it and adjust the entry in .gt/remotes/<REMOTE>/pulled.tsv
+If the rename is static, then simply rename the file and adjust the entry in .gt/remotes/<REMOTE>/pulled.tsv

 If your rename is dynamic (i.e. incorporates some logic), then create a [pull-hook](#pull-hook) and implement your logic